esharri2/image-hover-zoom/README.md

 - Make any image "zoom" on hover, touch, or focus.
 - Allow users to change zoomed area using a mouse, keyboard arrows, or touch gestures.
-- Easily customize the zoomed image source, the amount of zoom,
+- Easily customize the zoomed image source, the amount of zoom, the amount of movement per key stroke, and the aria-label included on the component.

 ## Attributes